 Not sure how to choose the right Google Voice alternative?
 Here’s what you should look for:

 - Features: Modern businesses need modern features to build better relationships with customers.
 This means that VoIPs offering little more than calling and voicemail aren’t enough to make the cut.
-Keep an eye out for alternatives that offer automated texting features like auto-replies, snippets, and AI-generated message responses, as those tend to be overlooked by plenty of business phone providers.
+Keep an eye out for alternatives that offer automated texting features like auto-replies, snippets, and AI-generated message responses.

 - Budget: If you’re an early-stage entrepreneur or a leader of a growing business, you’re probably working with a leaner budget.
-The best providers are cost effective and don’t require you to upgrade to a higher-tier plan based on the number of users you have.
-For example, RingCentral only lets you have up to 20 users on their base plan.
+The best providers are cost-effective and don’t require you to upgrade to a higher-tier plan based on the number of users you have.

 - Integrations: The average tech stack for a small business has 172 apps, so you need to invest in integrations to avoid siloing your conversation data.
 The best Google Voice alternatives offer multiple ways to connect with the tools you’re already using (like Slack).
 They can also integrate with platforms like Zapier so you can build custom workflows between different apps and automate repetitive tasks.